Morwenn/static_math/README.md

 Since the library is only meant to be used at compile time, some design choices have been made to improve usability, convenience or safety over performance.
-For example, the rational numbers are simplified after each operation, which could badly alter the performance in a runtime context.
+For example, the rational numbers are simplified after each operation, which could badly alter the performance in a runtime context, but which greatly lessens the risk of overflow in rational operations.

-In order to force the users to think of this library as only a compile-time only library, some class functions that could have been implemented (without being compile-time functions) have simply not been implemented.
-For example, even though the classes provide arithmetic operators, none of them provides the corresponding coumpound assignement operators.
-Another notable design choice is the classes exposing `const` public member variables.

 ### Intuitive feel